-We help find your dream job
+Let’s find your dream job!

 The day is designed to complement our course, delivered by our industry expert who lives in France and works for a major recruitment agent.
 The day provides the knowledge you need to start looking for that dream job.